-The Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan (see Plan 6B of Attachment 6) illustrates the proposed locations and positions of light fixtures, which are only intended for security, safety, and maintenance purposes.
+The Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan (see Revised Plan 6B of Revised Attachment 6) illustrates the proposed locations and positions of light fixtures, which are only intended for security, safety, and maintenance purposes.
 For the Facility, light fixtures are proposed within the substation and POI switchyard.
 The Lighting Plan was developed to minimize light creep and runaway light while meeting lighting standards established by the National Electrical Safety Code (NESC).
-The proposed plan also complies with Occupational Safety and Health Administration (OSHA) requirements as proper illumination will be provided for all working spaces around the electrical equipment.
+The proposed plan also complies with Occupational

+Safety and Health Administration (OSHA) requirements as proper illumination will be provided for all working spaces around the electrical equipment.
 All of which has been designed so that control points or persons making repairs will not be endangered by electrical hazards or other equipment.

 Lighting has been designed to provide an average of at least 2 foot-candles to eliminate unnecessary light trespass beyond the POI and substation.
-Light fixtures will be mounted at a height of 30 feet and will not be illuminated during unoccupied periods.
+Light fixtures will be mounted at the lowest practical height of 30 feet, will be directed downward to ground-work areas with light fixture tilt angles of 75° and 0°, respectively, and will not be illuminated during unoccupied periods.
 Full cut-off fixtures and task lighting will be used wherever feasible, as specified in the Lighting Plan.
 One candela is equivalent to one lit candle.
 A minimal 0.25 candela occurs at the extents of the light sources.
 The lighting plan addresses the following, as applicable:

-• Manually activated lighting will be installed and available at the POI and substation to aid site security.
+- Manual on/off and auto activated lighting controls with full cut-off capability will be installed and available at the POI and substation to aid site security.
 Lights are located on such structures as the static masts.
-One light will also be mounted above the control building entrance.
-Substation drawings (available in Plan 6B in Attachment 6) depict the light fixture locations, associated heights, and manufacturer specifications.
+Two full cut-off lights will also be mounted above each of the control building's entrance.
+Substation drawings (available in Revised Plan 6B in Revised Attachment 6) depict the light fixture locations, associated heights, and manufacturer specifications.
 Lights will be oriented downward to minimize potential impacts to surrounding receptors.
-Plan and profile figures demonstrate the lighting area needs and proposed lighting arrangement and illumination levels to sufficiently provide safe working conditions at the substation and POI switchyard site.

-• Should task lighting be implemented during the occurrence of nighttime maintenance, lights will be directed to the ground and/or work areas to confine the total maximum nighttime lighting output.
+Plan and profile figures demonstrate the lighting area needs and proposed lighting arrangement and illumination levels to sufficiently provide safe working conditions at the substation and POI switchyard site. - Should task lighting be implemented during the occurrence of nighttime maintenance, lights will be directed to the ground and/or work areas to confine the total maximum nighttime lighting output.
 Temporary work area lighting will be shut down at night, unless required for security purposes.